Paula Talley, M.A., Implementation Lead, Higher Education Services

 Pathways course development.
 Presented for First in the World Maryland Mathematics Reform Initiative, Baltimore, MD (June 2016).

 To infinity and beyond with the right mathematics pathway.
-Presented at the American Association of Community Colleges annual convention, Chicago, Il (April 2016).
+Presented at the 96th American Association of Community Colleges Annual Convention, Chicago, Il (April 2016).

 Multidisciplinary discussions about mathematics.
-Facilitated at the Texas Community College Teachers Association convention (February 2016).
+Facilitated at the 69th Texas Community College Teachers Association Annual Conference, Houston, TX (February 2016).

 American Mathematical Association of Two-Year Colleges